meerkat-manor/PeterDocs/Docs/AlternateUses.md

 The source and destination folders can be network paths i.e. start with \\\\

 The above robocopy command retries 100 times failed copies.
 The default is a million with a 30 second wait time between retries.
-Probably no a realistic time before failing.
+Probably not a realistic time before failing.

 If you want to verify the HASH for each file copied, then remove the ``-ExcludeHash`` directive.
 Be warned that generating a hash on both source and destination will take some time if you